 7. If you need to edit a video file to reduce the size or trim the starting or ending point, use a standard program like Microsoft Movie Maker or iMovie.
 These programs should be on your computer or they are easy to add.

-8. If you are using a browser other than Chrome or Firefox, the in-browser recorder will require a current version of Adobe Flash.
+8. If you are using a browser other than Chrome or Firefox, the in-browser recorder may require Adobe Flash if WebRTC is not supported on your computer.